Neolindus paraplectrus

 Neolindus paraplectrus is a species of beetle in the family Staphylinidae.
-This species is known from the type locality in Venezuela (Merida, Tabay).
+This species is known from the type locality in Venezuela (Mérida, Tabay).

 Description

 Adults have a dark brown head and pronotum, while the legs are brown and the abdomen is dark brown.

 Etymology

 The species name is a combination of Latin para (meaning similar or equal) and plectrus as the name of the species described by Herman (1991), Neolindus plectrus.
 It indicates the similarity of morphology between aedeagi of the two species.